 Regular attendance is essential to school success.
 Arizona State Law states that 18 or more absences during the school year may result in the child being retained.
-Parents/guardians must report their child's absence before 10:00 a.m. by calling 375-8670.
+Parents/guardians must report their child's absence before 10:00 a.m. by calling 375-8804.
 If they fail to do so, our attendance clerk will contact them.
 This is district procedure for the protection and safety of the students.
 All long-term absences must be pre-approved by the school principal in order for it to be an excused absence.
 The administration strongly discourages parents from taking vacations during school time.
-If it is absolutely necessary. please call the principal or send in a written notice ahead of time for approval of excused long-term absences.
+If it is absolutely necessary, please call the principal or send in a written notice ahead of time for approval of excused long-term absences.

 If a student is absent for 10 or more consecutive days without an excuse, the student will be dropped from our school records.
 In order to re-enter the student, his/her parents must meet with the principal to determine re-entry status.
-The parents of students exhibiting excessive absences (10 or more cumulative days) will be contacted by CMS administration.
+The parents of students exhibiting excessive absences (10 or more cumulative days) will be contacted by CTMS administration.
 If there is no change in the attendance of that student, he/she will be referred to the County Attorney's office.

 Make-up work- Students are responsible for asking teachers for make-up work for excused absences that are less than three days.
 If a student has been absent three days or more, a request for homework can be phoned into the office.
 Teachers will turn in the make-up work at the end of the school day for parents to pick up.
 PLEASE DO NOT CALL IN FOR MAKE-UP WORK FOR ONE OR TWO DAY ABSENCES.
 After an excused absence or absence due to a school sponsored event, it is the student's responsibility to obtain the missed or make-up work from his/her teachers.
 Students may have as many days to make up the work as the number of days he/she was absent PLUS 1 DAY.
+Board policy states 5 unexcused tardies shall be treated as the equivalent of one nonexcused absence when computing grades.
+It also states that for each three (3) nonexcused (unexcused and/or truant) absences in any nine (9)- week period, the student's grade may be lowered one (1) full grade.